LidoKing/HKUST-BOOTCAMP-V1-Crowdfunding/README.md

 ```

 This is identical to multiplying the remaining funds in fund pool by the percentage ownership of virtual refund token.

+## Yield Farming

+The implementation of phased fund release means that unreleased funds locked in the contract will just remain idle.
+Lidogogo unleashes the full potential of the funds by integrating DeFi to generate yield from these idle funds, providing an extra benefit for builders or funders.
+During project initiation, apart from State and Proposal initialization, all funds are deposited to Aave V3 for staking.
+This can be easily accomplished by connecting to the `supply` and `withdraw` functions from Aave V3 core contract.

+### Accrued interest

+Two scenarios triggering withdrawal of funds from aave back to crowdfunding contract:

+- Builders claim funds to start development after successful proposal
+- Rework of proposal is rejected and funders refund

+First scenario:
+Normally, builders will just get the amount of fund allocated for the corresponding phase.
+Thanks to the yield-farming mechanism, there will be interest accrued throughout project development.
+When the last phase of development is reached, builders can claim all remaining funds including all generated interest as a bonus.

+Second scenario:
+When a project ends up failing, in addition to the reduction of losses thanks to the phased fund release feature, the yield farming mechanism can compensate some of funders losses.